Global 100G Optical Transceiver Market Analysis

 |Dimension (W×L×H mm)||82×145×14||41×104×13||22×92×10||18×52×1.5||21×92×10||34.8×101.2×11.6|

 |Electrical Interface||CAUI, XLAUI, SFI-S, SFI-5.2||CAUI-4, CAUI||CPPI-4||CPPI-4||12×QDR InfiniBand or CPPI||CAUI-4, CAUI|

 |Connector||148 pads||104 pads||56 pads||38 pads||84 pads||N/D|

 More Integrated Chips

 The optical transceiver chip is an integrated circuit (IC) that transmits and receives data using optical fiber.
-It is the heart of an optical transceiver and remains to be a technical barrier that manufacturers find hard to get over.
+It is the heart of an optical transceiver and remains a technical barrier that manufacturers find hard to get over.
 Typically, the chip of an optical transceiver is made using specialized semiconductor materials.
 However, large consumption of optical transceivers in networking, in particular cloud applications, is calling for higher transceiver performance, advanced modulation and long-distance transmission.
-The silicon photonics optical transceiver is expected feasible to reduce the size, increase integration density and lower transceiver power consumption.
+The silicon photonics optical transceiver is expected feasible to reduce size, increase integration density and lower transceiver power consumption.
 100G silicon photonics products including 100G PSM4 and 100G CWDM4 are commercially available to facilitate single-mode transmission, and the deployment of these transceivers will keep growing in data centers and cloud applications.